 HAL is the embodiment of modern cybernetics: moving with the wearer, rather than for the wearer.

-Wearing of HAL leads to a fusion of “man”, “robot” and “information”.
+Wearing the HAL exoskeleton leads to a fusion of “man”, “robot” and “information”.
 HAL assists a physically challenged person to move, enabling him or her to perform more motions and exert more strength than previously possible.

 In accordance with the recognised motions, HAL distributes power to the exoskeleton, providing the wearer with the required assistance to complete the action as normal.

 Gives assistance based on BES read through electrodes connected to HAL and driven by the wearer.